Accreditation for ESD Instructor Training Programs

 Why become Accredited through the IAESDP?

-The IAESDP is the only organization that offers Accreditation to ALL ESD certificate programs, no matter what form of ESD they teach or their historical or current affiliations.
+The IAESDP is the only organization that offers Accreditation to ALL ESD train-the-trainer programs, no matter what form of ESD they teach or their historical or current affiliations.
 Accreditation with the IAESDP is for both new and established certificate programs that offer comprehensive instructor training.
 Becoming Accredited ensures quality, enhances reputation, and increases opportunities.
-Accreditation signals an entity’s trustworthiness, commitment to excellence, and adherence to industry standards.
+Accreditation signals the program's trustworthiness, commitment to excellence, and adherence to industry standards.
 This assurance can attract more trainees and clients, build trust with partners, and generate more revenue.

-Accreditation with the IAESDP does not dictate an ESD instructor’s curriculum or training procedures, and the IAESDP rigorously protects the intellectual property of all applicants.
-IAESDP Accredited Programs are only obligated to abide by the Association Code of Ethics and to provide ESD training that meets international standards while adjusting for cultural, legal, and regional differences.
+Accreditation with the IAESDP does not dictate an ESD instructor’s curriculum or the program's training procedures, and the IAESDP rigorously protects the intellectual property of all applicants.
+IAESDP Accredited Programs are only obligated to abide by the Association Code of Ethics and to provide ESD training programs and materials that meet international standards while adjusting for cultural, legal, and regional differences.

 Eligibility